dade22/HelloJetty/README.md

 # HelloJetty

-> Welcome to my personal Jetty Playground!
+> Welcome to my personal playground!
 > This is not a useful project for real purpose but will be funny jump around on this great http web server.

 ### A list of friends: